Excluding a rectangular grid

 In~\cite{Biedl2019}, Biedl, Chambers, Eppstein, De Mesmay, and Ophelders defined the \emph{grid-major height} of a planar graph $H$, denoted by $\GMh(H)$, as the smallest integer $k$ such that $H$ is a minor of the $k \times \ell$ grid for some integer $\ell$.
 With this definition, Corollary~\ref{corollary:excluding_only_the_kl_grid} implies the following.

 \begin{corollary} There is a function $f\colon \NN \to \NN$ such that the following holds.
 For every planar graph $H$ with at least one vertex and for every $H$-minor-free graph $G$,

-\end{corollary} Moreover, $\GMh$ is the right parameter in such a result since $H$-minor-free graphs have unbounded $\td_{\GMh(H)-1}$, as witnessed by the family of the $(\GMh(H)-1) \times \ell$ grids for $\ell>0$.
+\end{corollary} Moreover, $\GMh$ is the right parameter in such a result since, for every graph $H$ with $\GMh(H) \geq 2$, $H$-minor-free graphs have unbounded $\td_{\GMh(H)-1}$, as witnessed by the family of the $(\GMh(H)-1) \times \ell$ grids for $\ell>0$.
 This gives a better understanding of $H$-minor-free graphs when $H$ is planar and has a specific structure.
 In the same spirit, Dujmovi\'c, Hickingbotham, Hodor, Joret, La, Micek, Morin, Rambaud, and Wood~\cite{Dujmovi2024} recently gave a product structure for $H$-minor-free graphs when $H$ is planar and has bounded treedepth.

-We also investigate the variant of $k$-treedepth for path decompositions, instead of tree decompositions, that we call $k$-pathdepth and denoted by $\pd_k$.
+We also define an analogue of $k$-treedepth for path decompositions, instead of tree decompositions, that we call $k$-pathdepth and denoted by $\pd_k$.
 Informally, the \emph{$k$-pathdepth} $\pd_k$ is the largest parameter satisfying \ref{item:def_td_i} and \ref{item:def_td_ii} of the definition of $k$-treedepth, and an analog of \ref{item:def_td_iii} ensuring that the clique-sums are made in the way of a path.
 See Section~\ref{sec:outline} for a formal definition.
 This gives a family of parameters satisfying for every graph $G$

 and

 for every positive integer $k$.
 Hence, if a class of graphs has bounded $k$-pathdepth, then it has bounded $k$-treedepth and bounded pathwidth.
 Quite surprisingly, these two necessary conditions are also sufficient.